Spent at least one day a week poolside — check.

 P.S.
 Don’t forget to use these kitchen cleaning hacks after you’ve finished creating your culinary masterpieces.

 Brush up on your moves: You’re in the home stretch of wedding season, so why not learn a new dance move to win the reception?
-You can start it off slow, master the Dougie, or you can finally dance to Thriller with confidence!
+You can start it off slow, or you can finally dance to Thriller with confidence!
 (We won’t tell if you want to bust out the Macarena).
 Of course the best move to make for a wedding includes getting the happy couple a gift they’ll love.
 Check out our top wedding gift picks.

 Master the matinee: Save money and get comfy by throwing a weekly blockbuster viewing party at home.
 Hang a sheet or projector screen outside for a backyard movie night, or turn your living room into a mini theater for friends and family.
 You can even make your own gourmet popcorn and refreshments for the whole group.
 Use our list of the best summer blockbusters to figure out which flicks will be hitting your screen!